-As we strive to achieve high standards across the school, we expect all pupils to be punctual.
-All pupils should be in the school playground before the morning bell rings at 9.00am.
-This allows the classes to settle in to learning immediately with no time wasted in the repetition of instructions.
+As we strive to achieve high standards across the school, we would appreciate that all pupils are punctual.
+We expect that all pupils are in the school playground before the morning bell rings at 9.05am.
+This allows the classes to settle to learning immediately with no time wasted in the repetition of instructions.